TecnoCreeper/anime-season-for-sonarr/README.md

 `python ./script.py <year> <season>`

 replacing \<year> with the wanted year and \<season> with the wanted season (winter, spring, summer or fall, lowercase).

+By default the english titles are shown, this behaviour can be changed using the `--romaji` flag.

 Note: if the config file is not inside the directory from which you are running the script from you MUST provide the path to the config file using `-c <path>` or `--config <path>`.